JNavas2/Page-Mail/README.md

 ## Options

-- Open the extension’s Options page to:
+- Open the extension’s Options page (from the extension’s context menu or the Add-ons Manager) to:
   - Set a custom subject prefix (optional)
   - Choose your email service: Gmail®, Outlook®, or Email link handler (mailto:)
-- Changes are saved to the Firefox cloud to sync across devices.
+- Changes are saved and will sync across devices if you use Firefox Sync.

 ---